avoy18/petitioner/readme.txt

 = What if I have more questions? =

-You can find a more extensive FAQ [on the main website](https://getpetitioner.com/docs/).
-Additionally, yu can reach out to me via [this contact form](https://getpetitioner.com/contact/)
+You can find a more extensive FAQ [on the main website](https://getpetitioner.com/docs/faq/).
+Additionally, you can reach out via [this contact form](https://getpetitioner.com/contact/).

 == Screenshots ==